wlonk/arcadia/rules/the_host.rst

 a character who doesn't know what horrible fate might await her is is hardly driven to action by the fact.

+The first threats you have are the grim fates for each character.
+Write them down, and put them in front of you, where everyone can see them.
+These are the fundamental threats that you will return to time and again.
+While everyone will risk their reputation with emotional outbursts, and their soul and freedom by dealing with a fairy, these threats should show up time and again.

 Some threats may not pertain directly to a character: if your sister has set her cap at a known rakehell and womanizer, *that affects you*.
 When your sister goes from dancing with him, to flirting with him over